DreamingRaven/raven-helm-charts/charts/keycloak/README.md

 | postgres.postgres.env[6].name | string | `"POSTGRES_INITDB_ARGS"` |  |
 | postgres.postgres.env[6].value | string | `"--auth-host=scram-sha-256"` |  |
 | postgres.postgres.fullnameOverride | string | `"postgres"` |  |

+# Changelog

+## 0.2.0

+- Changed all probes from `/` to `/realm/master` by default.
+- Changed default resources to 1.75Gi memory and 350m cpu, to match more realistic needs.
+- Changed auto-scaling to be max 5 by default, as 100 is obscene.